R1nesh/Vetrai/README.md

-  # Traffic Analysis Web App (Copy)
+  # Traffic Analysis Web App

-  This is a code bundle for Traffic Analysis Web App (Copy).
-The original project is available at https://www.figma.com/design/vGC5J4iPyZzBQZ6qruhkNh/Traffic-Analysis-Web-App--Copy-.
+  This is a code bundle for Traffic Analysis Web App.

   ## Running the code